MarcWeber/editor-cells/README.md

   request_id:  Only makes sens if reply_to is used.
 When replying pass the same
                id so that asking cell knows which question the reply belongs to

-  timeout_sec: optional: If you know that you don't want to wait forever set a time limit here.
+  timeout_sec: optional/ unimplemented: If you know that you don't want to wait forever set a time limit here.

-  sender: <cell-id>, for instance when sending replies
+  sender: <cell-id>: Giving hints about the origin of an event

   wait_for: [] list of cell_ids to be wait for till the result is complete (async replies)
+  wait_for_id: Eeach reply must contain this key to tell the asking cell that this reply was received so that it knows when all replies have arrived resust/error: reply result or reply exception
   results:  [] list you can add results to (immediate replies).
 The result should have the form {'result/error': ..}

-  A listening event can return
-    "wait_for" : [<my-id>]
-    "results"  : [<my-id>]

-  rather than sending an event.
+  wait_for_id__for_requesting_cell: When passing an event to another collection which replies asynchronously, see bin/py3cellcollection.py

 CELL COLLECTIONS
 ================